-A session was provided for the TCFD Steering Committee on integrated climate accounting as accounts are key in the value creation performance of a business, as a capital allocation guide and are linked to executive incentives.
-Hence, they are a good way of assessing a company's positioning and resilience.
+In 2023, a specific session was provided to the TCFD Steering Committee members on integrated climate accounting as accounts are the key document to evaluate the value creation performance of a business, guide capital allocation and are linked to executive incentives.
+Hence, they form a good basis to assess a company's positioning and resilience.

-Following the session, the continuation of our involvement in a working group in one of our membership organisations was agreed in addition to follow-up on the matter.
+Following the session, the continuation of our involvement in one of our membership organisation's working groups was agreed in addition to follow-up on the matter.
 The issue was also raised in the introductory sessions of our dedicated TCFD or climate-risk assessments at investee level.
-A key question is how multiple, credible yet distinct, scenarios impact financial accounts/valuation/performance and how the assessment of transition plans can guide us in the process of answering this question.
+A key question is how multiple, credible yet distinct, scenarios impact financial accounts/valuation/performance and how an assessment of the transition plan can guide us in the process of answering the question.

-4. Climate solutions: facilitating the green transition with a climate-focused investment strategy
+3. Climate solutions: facilitating the green transition with a climate-focused investment strategy